Colorado Avalanche: 2000–01 Stanley Cup champions

-Remaining competitive (2001–2006)
+Remaining competitive (2001–2010)

 In the 2001–02 season, Colorado finished the regular season with 99 points from a 45–28–8–1 record, winning the Northwest Division.
 Colorado had the league's lowest goals conceded: 169, an average of 2.06 per game.
-The NHL season was interrupted for the 2002 Winter Olympics, in Salt Lake City.
+The NHL season was interrupted by the 2002 Winter Olympics in Salt Lake City.
 The Avalanche had nine players representing six countries.
 Canada won the ice hockey tournament, with Rob Blake, Adam Foote, and Joe Sakic won gold medals.
 American Chris Drury took home a silver medal.
 With the win, Blake and Sakic became members of the Triple Gold Club.
 The Avalanche advanced through the first two rounds of the playoffs, winning 4–3 against the Los Angeles Kings and 4–3 against the San Jose Sharks.
 Patrick Roy had a shutout on the decisive game of each series.
-The Avalanche made the Western Conference Finals for the fourth consecutive season (and sixth overall in the last seven seasons), meeting the Detroit Red Wings in the playoffs for the fifth time in seven years.
+The Avalanche made the conference finals for the fourth consecutive season (and sixth overall in the last seven seasons), meeting the Detroit Red Wings in the playoffs for the fifth time in seven years.
 Colorado had a 3–2 lead after five games, but lost Game 6 at home, 2–0, and Game 7 in Detroit, 7–0.
 As in 1997, Detroit went on to win the Stanley Cup.
-Peter Forsberg was the playoffs' leader scorer with 27 points (9 goals, 18 assists).
+Peter Forsberg was the playoffs' leading scorer with 27 points (9 goals, 18 assists).
 Roy won the William M. Jennings Trophy, given to the goaltenders of the team with fewest goals scored against.
 Roy and Sakic were both elected to the NHL's First All-Star Team, with Rob Blake elected to the Second All-Star Team.